 Were you wondering about the history of the international money transfer industry?
+When did people start to send money abroad electronically?
 When was Western Union established and when did it turn into electric fund transfer?
 Were you wondering when did the first money transfer company got listed on the stock exchange (hint: very long time ago)?
 When did the British regulator come into play to regulate banking actives and when did the FSA become the FCA?
 How about when was World First and Currencies Direct were established?
 When did Transferwise raise $58m dollars in one round and when did World Remit raise $100m?

 We have all of that and more on the infographic below: